openharmony/docs/en/release-notes/api-change/v3.2-beta/js-apidiff-unitest.md

-# JS API Changes of the Testing Framework Subsystem
+# JS API Changes of the Test Subsystem

-The table below lists the APIs changes of the testing framework subsystem in OpenHarmony 3.2 Beta1 over OpenHarmony 3.1 Release.
+The table below lists the APIs changes of the test subsystem in OpenHarmony 3.2 Beta1 over OpenHarmony 3.1 Release.

 ## API Changes